-Unlike traditional open back surgery which requires hospitalization, large incisions and muscle disruption, computer assisted spine surgery is minimally invasive and is typically an outpatient procedure.
-Also known as surgery, computer assisted procedures can be done by inserting a tube, tiny camera and the surgeon’s instruments through a small in the neck or back.
-The camera’s images are then magnified and relayed on a computer screen in the operating room in real time, allowing the surgeon an unparalleled view of the target and a level of accuracy that could never be matched with a scalpel and the naked eye.
+Unlike traditional open back surgery, which requires hospitalization, large incisions and muscle disruption, computer-assisted spine surgery is minimally invasive and is typically an outpatient procedure.
+Computer-assisted procedures can be done by inserting a tube, tiny camera and the surgeon’s instruments through a small incision in the neck or back.
+The camera’s images are then magnified and relayed on a computer screen in the operating room in real time, allowing the surgeon to get an unparalleled view of the target and a level of accuracy that could never be matched with a scalpel and the naked eye.

 Computer assisted spine surgery also: